-The XM106 grenade will provide not only a new capability to the warfighter, but it will also greatly expand the tactical use of smoke in urban warfare, counter-sniper, and close combat operations. household and commercial applications.
+smoke, visual, restricted terrain, XM106," this grenade will provide not only a new capability to the warfighter, but it will also greatly expand the tactical use of smoke in urban warfare, counter-sniper, and close combat operations.

+What makes the XM106 smoke grenade a leap-ahead development in tactical obscurant devices are its titanium dioxide fill material and fiberboard body design.
+Titanium dioxide, nicknamed "TiDi," is a noncombustible, nonburning, nontoxic powder with numerous household and commercial applications.
 The XM106 explosively disperses the powdery TiDi fill to form a dense, white obscurant cloud that lasts for several seconds.
 The TiDi smoke obscures the visual and near-infrared ranges of the electromagnetic spectrum.
 Because it is a nontoxic particulate smoke, rather than a "burning" smoke, the TiDi fill minimizes the smoke inhalation hazard associated with current smoke materials.